Johnston, Rhode Island: Education

 The Johnston Public School System has four elementary schools, one middle school, and one high school.
 Johnston Senior High School is a 2005 Rhode Island Department of Education Regents' Commended School.

 In 2008, the Johnston School Committee decided to close both Graniteville and Calef Elementary schools.
 Students affected by the closures were transferred to Brown Avenue Elementary School and Winsor Hill Elementary School.
 This decision was not without controversy, as school officials, parents and teachers complained of inadequate staffing, increased neighborhood traffic and lack of attention for special-needs students.

 Media

 Johnston has one local weekly newspaper, the Johnston Sun Rise.
 The paper is complimentary, and can be found in many Johnston businesses.

-WJAR NBC News Channel 10 broadcasts in Rhode Island and Massachusetts.
-The news station is set in Cranston, Rhode Island.

-WLNE-TV ABC 6 Rhode Island News Channel broadcasts in Rhode Island and Massachusetts.

-WPRI-TV 12 Fox 64 Providence Eyewitness News Channel broadcasts in Rhode Island and Massachusetts.

-New England Cable News channel ("NECN") is a cable news station based in Boston which covers all of New England's news.

 Economy

 Insurance company FM Global is based in Johnston.

 In 2018, Providence-based Citizens Bank opened a $285 million corporate campus in the town.
 The project encompasses 425,000 square feet and employs around 3,000 people.

-Announced in March of 2020, Massachusetts-based grocer Market Basket (New England) will open its first Rhode Island store in the town of Johnston.
-As of July 19, 2020, a grand opening date has not yet been set.
-The opening will create 350 local jobs.